dstaka/Grab_AI_safety/README.md

 $ nohup spark-submit --master local[*] --conf spark.pyspark.python=python --executor-cores 8 --executor-memory 40G --driver-memory 5G create_features.py test &
  * executor-cores, executor-memory, and driver-memory options need to be set according to your environment
  * Files will be created on ./dataset/test directory
-8. Run pre-built model by running Python program
+8. Detect dangerous drive by running Python program
 $ python detect_dangerdrive.py test
 ### Note:
- - XGBoost model file is uploaded on this repository (./model/xgb_model_fulldata.pkl)
+ - XGBoost model file has already been uploaded on this repository (See ./model/xgb_model_fulldata.pkl)
- - detect_dangerdrive.py loads the model and make prediction
+ - detect_dangerdrive.py loads the model and make a prediction
  - If you would like to build model by yourself, you need to follow these steps
-1. Create features for testing dataset by running Spark job
+1. Create features for training dataset by running Spark job
 $ nohup spark-submit --master local[*] --conf spark.pyspark.python=python --executor-cores 8 --executor-memory 40G --driver-memory 5G create_features.py train &
 * Files will be created on ./dataset/train directory
 2. Build XGBoost model by using training data
 $ python build_model.py
-3. Run the model by running Python program
+3. Detect dangerous drive by running Python program
 $ python detect_dangerdrive.py train
 ## Feature engineering
 ### Abnormal value handling